Seva41/CTF_SSH/README.md

    ```

 2. **Build the Docker Image**:
    Build the Docker image using the Dockerfile in the cloned repository.
+Be sure to replace `YOUR_SECURE_PASSWORD` with an appropiate password for the `root` and `ctfuser` users.
    ```bash
    docker build -t ubuntu-ssh .
    ```